How to Start an LLC in Idaho

 1. Name Your LLC

-• Include either the words “limited liability company,” or an abbreviation like “L.L.C.” or “LLC.”
+Be sure your name also includes the words “limited liability company,” or an accepted abbreviation like LLC or L.L.C.

 2. Register Your Domain Name

-The Certificate of Organization is the document you’ll to the Idaho Secretary of State to form your LLC.
+The Idaho Certificate of Organization is the document you’ll submit to the Idaho Secretary of State to form your LLC.
 You can file this document online, by mail, or in person.
 The filing fee is $100.
-Keep in mind that Idaho charges a $20 processing fee for any forms that are not filed electronically.
+Keep in mind that Idaho charges a $20 processing fee for paper filings.

 Note: All of the information on the Certificate of Organization will be on the public record.